shoimya/Shoimya/README.md

 - 👋 Hi, I’m @shoimya
 - 👀 I’m interested in Computer Science and Artificial Intelligence
 - 🌱 I’m a Computer Science and Engineering graduate from Michigan State University
-- 💞️ I’m looking to collaborate on any C++, python projects and a Summer Internship
+- 💞️ I’m looking to collaborate on any C++, python projects and a Full-time position as a full stack developer or a software developer.
 - 📫 How to reach me: chyshoimya@gmail.com

 <!---